-When you create a split you must specify a traffic type.
-The traffic type denotes the nature of the keys that will be passed to getTreatment for that split.
+When you create a feature flag, you must specify a traffic type.
+The traffic type denotes the nature of the keys that are passed to getTreatment for that feature flag.
 Does the key identify a known logged-in user?
 A device?
 Is the key a uuid generated for an anonymous visitor and stored in a cookie on the visitor’s browser?

-Traffic types in split can be customized to your particular use cases.
+Customize traffic types to your particular use cases.
 You should have a traffic type for each type of key you plan to pass to getTreatment.
 The most commonly used traffic types are:

 It is also possible, but much less common, for a traffic type to identify something other than a visitor.
-For instance, a realty site might use “listing” as a traffic type if they wanted to explore the possibility of having a single visitor see different appearances for different property listings.
-For that traffic type, the code would pass to getTreatment the id of the listing being displayed.
+For instance, a realty site might use listing as a traffic type if they wanted to explore the possibility of having a single visitor see different appearances for different property listings.
+For that traffic type, the code passes to getTreatment the id of the listing being displayed.

-For some splits you may want to randomize by sessionId rather than userId, so session is another possible traffic type.
-Since there will be more sessions than users, with this traffic type you will end up with a higher number of unique keys being sent to Split.
+For some feture flags, you may want to randomize by sessionId rather than userId, so session is another possible traffic type.
+Because there will be more sessions than users, with this traffic type, you end up with a higher number of unique keys being sent to Split.

 You can customize traffic types as needed at any time, but it is a best practice to do so during your initial account setup, taking into account your anticipated needs.
-Once a split has been created with a given traffic type, that traffic type cannot be changed, so it is important to get it right the first time.
+Once a feature flag is created with a given traffic type, that traffic type cannot be changed, so it is important to get it right the first time.

-Note that once a traffic type is created it cannot be edited.
+Note: Once a traffic type is created, it cannot be edited.

-You can delete a traffic type from this same location in the user interface with the delete link in the Actions column (only if it is no longer in use by any splits or metrics).
+You can delete a traffic type from this same location in the user interface with the Delete link in the Actions column but only if it is no longer in use by any feature flags or metrics.

-If you need assistance traffic types, we're here to help.
-Email our support team at email@example.com.
+If you need assistance with traffic types, contct support at firstname.lastname@example.org.